materialsintelligence/propnet/README.md

 Q. How does this differ to tensor graph libraries such as PyTorch and Tensorflow?

 A. These libraries are excellent tools for creating tensor graphs, but have different design goals and are only superficially similar.
 Whereas a single node in these tensor graph libraries is a mathematical operation, in our graph a node contains an entire mathematical model and associated metadata, including references.
 It also gracefully handles propagation of units and uncertainties.
 As such, Propnet is designed at a much higher-level than these other libraries: a single node in Propnet could itself be an entire Tensorflow neural network.
 Due to this design, Propnet will also have an order of magnitude fewer nodes than a typical Tensorflow graph, so allows for a simpler implementation.

+Hat tip to @jdagdelen for the Propnet name.